 In addition, for a total fee of 40,000 pesos you can enter both Parque Explora and the Planetarium.

-Furthermore, residents of an Estrato 1, 2 or 3 barrio can enter Parque Explora for free by presenting an original utility bill from EPM or UNE (for up to five people in a family).
+Furthermore, residents of an Estrato 1, 2 or 3 barrio can enter Parque Explora for free by presenting an original utility bill from EPM (for up to five people in a family).
 So, those from less developed parts of the city get access to Parque Explora for free.

 On the weekends and on holidays it can get very busy with some long lines.
 So, it may be better to visit during the week when it is typically much less busy.
 But there can be some school field trips during the week.